agathoklisx/libved/README.md

    I wish there was a road to an unlicense, together with a certain certainity, that we (humans) full of the gained conscience, can guard it and keep it safe, as it is also (besides ideology) the road to paradise.

+   Any way.
+   Since it seems there is no other way, other than to specify a license to avoid stupid, stupid troubles, is licensed under GPL2, but my mind still refuces and with a huge right, to accept this word (at least in this domain and at this time of time (2019)).
+There is no virginity here and actually (almost) never was, so the code even if it is ours, has a lot of influences of others, as we are just another link in the chain, and this is wonderfull.
+Also we!!! are oweing to the environment - our mother, our grandpa, our friends and enemies, our heroes, our neighbors, the people we met and we never really met them, the butterflies, the frogs, a nice song or a terrible sound, an admirable work, or a chain of words, and especially the randomness - so who actually owe the copyrights?
+Now.
+   The work that someone put in a project, should be respected and should be mentioned without any second thought and with pleasure, as it is the marrow of the world, and it is so nice to be part of a continuation, both as receiver or as a producer.
  */

 /* NOTE: